ericmrothman/nyc-pipe-types/README.md

 ## Data Gathering and a Pivot

 I decided to do a little data-gathering expedition.
-I took a meandering route and grabbed pictures and video for 3D scanning purposes.
-I walked around for maybe three hours and took almost 150 pictures.
+I took a meandering route and grabbed pictures (and video for re-creating 3D models of the pipes at some point).
+I walked around for three-ish hours and took almost 150 pictures.

-When I got back and brought the photos into QGIS, I found that the GPS accuracy was nowhere near good enough for identifying the building that the pipes were meant to be originating from.
+When I got back and brought the photos into QGIS, I found that the GPS accuracy was nowhere near good enough to accurately pair pipes with the buildings they belong to.
 I had to abandon that initial idea and pivot toward a different kind of analysis.

-I ended up simply categorizing the pipes into different buckets based on their function, doing a little bit of research into what the various pipes are for, and then just going through each bucket one by one to show people the various pipes that exist.
+I ended up simply categorizing the pipes into different buckets based on their function, doing a little bit of research into what the various pipes are for, and then just going through each bucket one by one to show people that pipes are cool and weird.

 ## Process and Tools

-* **QGIS & Illustrator:** I used QGIS to recreate the route that I walked based on the GPS coordinates of the photos I pulled in, as well as the GPS coordinates of the photos themselves, even though they are inaccurate.
+* **QGIS & Illustrator:** I used QGIS to recreate the route that I walked based on the GPS coordinates of the photos I pulled in, as well as the GPS coordinates of the photos themselves.
 I used these coordinates to make a color-coded map of the locations of the pipes.
-I also used Adobe Illustrator to simplify the maps visually.
+I used Adobe Illustrator to simplify the maps visually.
 * **Pandas & Jupyter:** I manually categorized pipe types by hand in QGIS.
 Then, I exported the attribute table from QGIS as a CSV into a very basic Jupyter notebook, which I used to get simple totals–like the number of pipes by type, and total pipes spotted.
 * **Datawrapper:** I brought those totals over to Datawrapper so that I could make really simple, almost joke analysis charts and bar graphs.
 * **Pluto Data:** I also looked at the PLUTO data to pull in all the buildings that were taller than six stories to give a sense of scale for how many pipes there might actually be around the city.